 - Students are required to receive a 2nd dose of meningococcal conjugate (MCV) vaccine prior to entering grade 12.
 If one dose was given at 16 years of age or older that shall count as the twelfth grade dose.

 - This vaccine must be completed by the first day of senior year or you risk exclusion from school per PA Department of Health requirements.

 11th Grade Students

 - Students are required to have a physical exam prior to entering grade 11.

 - This requirement is different from the PIAA requirement.
 Please have your daughter bring in her completed physical exam to the nurse or email it to email@example.com along with the other required health form for each new school year.

-- Please send in a copy of your daughter's vaccination record as she receives any updated immunizations, including COVID-19 vaccinations and boosters, to email@example.com.
+- Please send in a copy of your student's vaccination record as she receives any updated immunizations, including COVID-19 vaccinations and boosters, to firstname.lastname@example.org.
 An image of the COVID-19 card or print out vaccination record from her doctor’s office is required.

 - Students with a medical diagnosis and/or food allergies should stop by the nurse’s office during the first week of school for a quick check in and to drop off any medications.
-Students who have written consent to carry emergency medication need to check in with school nurse Mrs. McGovern with her medication.
+Students who have written consent to carry emergency medication need to check in with school nurse Mrs. McGovern with their medication.